 Will Riding a Stationary Bike Help Me Lose Belly Fat?

-Stationary bikes have a ton of advantages: controlled climate, customizable workouts, and easy access, just to name a few.
+Stationary bikes and bicycle trainers have a ton of advantages: controlled climate, customizable workouts, and easy access, just to name a few.
 If you have the space (and money) for a stationary bike, they can be a great way to train through the winter, fit in nighttime or early morning rides, or they can even be your main workout.

 Stationary bikes are also a great choice for weight loss.
 However, if you’re getting a stationary bike mainly for this purpose, there are a few things you need to know.